room1805/.github/profile/README.md

 🙋‍♀️ A short introduction - what is your organization all about?
 🌈 Contribution guidelines - how can the community get involved?
-👩‍💻 Useful resources - where can the community find your docs?
+👩‍💻 Useful resources - where can the community find cyour docs?
 Is there anything else the community should know?
 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->